 4. Be Mindful of the Bad Day.
 Rough days will happen.
 Your partner will get angry and vice versa.
-If your partner is aggravating you, train yourself to think, “this must be a bad day”, rather than, “oh, there he/she goes again.”
+If your partner is aggravating you, try thinking, “this must be a bad day”, rather than, “oh, there he/she goes again.”
 The former quote creates the exception moment; the latter quote creates a sense of negative constancy.
 Remember to still be supportive to your partner during these days — don’t be dismissive of your partner’s experience of the bad day simply because it’s recognized as the exception.

 5. Build Relationship Rituals.
 Healthy relationships often include joint rituals that increase positive affect and unity.
 These rituals often reflect a combination of each other’s relationship values.
 For example: dinners together, going to bed at the same time, weekly time with friends as a couple, enjoying a favorite tv show together, cooking together, etc.

 6. Check in with Yourself.
 It can be easy to project our own emotions onto our partners.
 If you notice yourself frequently viewing your partner or relationship as a source of frustration or obstacle in your life, check in with yourself to see if something is happening on your side that could be contributing to these emotions.
-Outside help can be useful for this.
+Individual therapy can be useful for this.
 While the relationship can have tough moments and the exercises above can be helpful ways to cope, it doesn’t preclude the necessity for each person to understand and work on what they are bringing to the relationship table dynamically and in other emotional ways.

 While there are other areas that also have influence in the overall health of a relationship, having a general sense that our partner and environment are supportive encourages growth and strength as a couple.
 Thus, the occasional bad day ends up being just that — the occasional bad day.